Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Checking retryability

 isRetryable lives on APICallError and its subclasses.
-Errors that are not HTTP-shaped (TimeoutError, AbortError, NoObjectGeneratedError, UnsupportedCapabilityError) do not carry the flag and are final.
+Errors that are not HTTP-shaped (TimeoutError, AbortError, NoObjectGeneratedError, UnsupportedCapabilityError, BreakerOpenError) do not carry the flag and are final.

 import { APICallError } from '@deuz-sdk/core';